lnfernux/lnfernux.github.io/_posts/2023-08-03-MicrosoftSentinel-MISP2SentinelUpdate.md

     ![](/img/MISP/AskForConsentViaLink.png)

-    > **NEW**: This should only say `Sign in and read user profile` for the updated guidance, but I'm to lazy to update the screenshot.
+3. The enterprise application should now show up in the customer-environment.
+Grant this enterprise application the `Microsoft Sentinel Contributor`-role on the workspace.
+    * This can be accomplished by navigating to the IAM-menu and adding a role assignment.
+    * Search for the **name** or **ObjectId** of the enterprise application (this needs to be the object ID of the enterprise application in the customer tenant).

 3. Update the `tenants` secret in the Key Vault to include the new tenant ID.
 The client ID and secret should remain the same.
-4. Make sure the **ThreatIntelligence data connector is enabled** in the new tenant.
+5. Make sure the **ThreatIntelligence data connector is enabled** in the new tenant (install the Threat Intelligence solution if it's not already installed).

 ---